woodxiang/supreium-headless-gl/README.md

 ### How can `headless-gl` be used on a headless Linux machine?

+By default `headless-gl` just works (tm) on most common CI environments like travis-ci, circle CI or appveyor.

-A minimal server install of Linux, such as the one one would want to use on Amazon AWS or equivalent will likely not provide an X11 nor an OpenGL environment.
+If you are running your own minimal Linux server, such as the one one would want to use on Amazon AWS or equivalent will likely not provide an X11 nor an OpenGL environment.
 To setup such an environment you can use those two packages:

 1. [Xvfb](https://en.wikipedia.org/wiki/Xvfb) is a lightweight X11 server which provides a back buffer for displaying X11 application offscreen and reading back the pixels which were drawn offscreen.
 It is typically used in Continuous Integration systems.
 It can be installed on CentOS with `yum install -y Xvfb`, and comes preinstalled on Ubuntu.
 2. [Mesa](http://www.mesa3d.org/intro.html) is the reference open source software implementation of OpenGL.
 It can be installed on CentOS with `yum install -y mesa-dri-drivers`, or `apt-get install libgl1-mesa-dev`.
 Since a cloud Linux instance will typically run on a machine that does not have a GPU, a software implementation of OpenGL will be required.